Steven Rothenberg: Career

 He was a member of the Academy of Motion Picture Arts & Sciences.

+Personal life

 Steven Rothenberg died of stomach cancer in Burbank, California, on July 17, 2009, at the age of 50.
 He was survived by his wife Frances and their children Alexandra, Ted, and Emma, all of Glendale, California, where Rothenberg also resided.
 Rothenberg was also survived by his mother, Ina Rothenberg, and sister, Stacy Moscoe.

 Rothenberg's memorial service and burial was held at the Mount Sinai Memorial Park Cemetery in the Hollywood Hills of Los Angeles.